What are CNS Depressant Drugs?

 Co-occurring disorders are defined by the dual diagnosis of a mental health disorder and a substance use disorder in the same person.
 These diagnoses can be made at the same time, or they can be made one after the other, but the two disorders occur simultaneously in the same person.

-Depressant drugs addiction is a serious condition that can cause severe health, social and economic problems that should not be taken lightly.
-We Level Up Washington center can provide you, or someone you love, the tools to recover from this with professional and safe treatment.
+Depressant drug addiction is a serious condition that can cause severe health, social and economic problems that should not be taken lightly.
+We Level Up Washington Center can provide you, or someone you love, the tools to recover from this with professional and safe primary mental health disorder treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 National Institute on Drug Abuse (NIDA) – Prescription CNS Depressants DrugFacts (www.drugabuse.gov)